CURENT/ltb/docs/source/demos/index.rst

 Demos
 ========

-A collection of demos are presented to show to capabilities of the LTB.
+A collection of demos are presented to show the capabilities of the LTB.

 .. toctree::
    :maxdepth: 2
    :caption: Co-Simulation

-   cosim.ipynb